Download an Application for Enrolment form (PDF Format) by clicking here

 - You will receive an electronic Confirmation of Enrolment (eCoE) via eMail

-- You must take this to your nearest Australian DIBP (Department of Immigration and Border Protection) to obtain a student visa.
+- You must take this to your nearest Australian DHA (Department of Home Affairs) to obtain a student visa.

 STEP 7.
 Apply for Student Visa

-Take your COE to your nearest Australian DIBP (Department of Immigration and Citizenship) to apply for a student visa.
+Take your COE to your nearest Australian DHA (Department of Home Affairs) to apply for a student visa.